Darxide

-Darxide (stylized as DarXide) is a shoot 'em up for the 32X by Frontier Developments, released in January 1996 only in Europe.
-Designed by David Braben, it was one of the last releases for the console.
+Darxide (stylized as DarXide) is a shoot 'em up video game developed by Frontier Developments and published by Sega for the 32X.
+It was one of the last releases for the console with only a European release in January 1996.
 Gameplay is similar to that of Asteroids in three dimensions.
 Players must destroy a number of space rocks in order to complete each level.

 Reception of Darxide was mixed.
 The game was followed in 2004 by Darxide EMP, an expanded version released for Pocket PCs and Nokia mobile phones.

 Gameplay and development

 Darxide is a shoot 'em up game.
 Players control a space fighter, with a set of instrument panels as a head-up display.
-There are 11 levels in the game.
+There are 10 levels in the game.
 The premise of the game involves a series of asteroids being mined, with defenses protecting them.
 The object of the game is to eliminate the defenses and destroy the asteroids.
 Innocent miners, released off the asteroids, also have to be rescued.
 The game's plot involves an alien race which wants the mining operations for themselves, and have hidden forces inside some hollowed-out asteroids.
 Destroying those asteroids releases the enemy forces.
 Players have an auto-targeting weapon, as well as power-ups available later in the game.
 Levels are timed by the approach of a blue moon; failure to complete the level on time results in loss of a life.

 Elements of the game were influenced by designer David Braben, who had previously worked on Frontier: Elite II.
 Unlike Elite II, the gameplay was designed to be simpler with more focused objectives.
 The development team expressed the desire to include a voiced computer in-game, similar to those in science fiction movies.
 Development of the game was covered by Russian magazine Sega Pro.